The animation system in Flutter is based on typed

 duration since the first tick after it was started.

 Because tickers always give their elapsed time relative to the first tick after they were started; tickers are all synchronised.
 If you start three tickers at different times between two ticks, they will all nonetheless be synchronised with the same starting time, and will subsequently tick in lockstep.
-Like people at a bus-stop, all the tickers will wait for a regularly occuring event (the tick) to begin moving (counting time).
+Like people at a bus-stop, all the tickers wait for a regularly occurring event (the tick) to begin moving (counting time).

 relative time value (an elapsed time) to a